Vine Ripe Nutrition Logo

 field peas

-To me eggplants really do have a smoky, savory, savory taste.
+To me, eggplants really do have a smoky, savory taste.
 Roasting an eggplant is my all-time favorite way to eat it unless I grill it!
-Try this savory eggplant and potato dish Grilled Roti with Eggplant and Potatoes to get your daily dose of umami!
-In fact, it is a double dose of umami with the potatoes also!
+Try this savory eggplant and potato dish, Grilled Roti with Eggplant and Potatoes, to get your daily dose of umami!
+The potatoes also add a double dose of umami!

 13. Lentils and Field peas

-Brown lentils (not the red ones) and field peas have a unique “savory and umami” flavor when added in a soup or salad, they are also high in protein too!
+Brown lentils (not the red ones) and field peas have a unique “savory and umami” flavor when added to a soup or salad; they are also high in protein!
 These lentil tacos have a delicious, savory flavor!

 14. Nutritional Yeast

-When I was a kid, I watched my grandmother add Brewer’s yeast to her foods and when my son followed the vegan diet, I purchased my own!
+When I was a kid, I watched my grandmother add Brewer’s yeast to her foods, and when my son followed the vegan diet, I purchased my own!
 These yellow flakes give foods a rich, savory flavor.
-It is a great source of B vitamins and often is supplemented with vitamin B12 .
-It can be added to potatoes, sauces, gravies, tofu or tempeh to give it a nutty almost cheese-like flavor.
+It is an excellent source of B vitamins and often is supplemented with vitamin B12.
+It can be added to potatoes, sauces, gravies, tofu, or tempeh to give it a nutty, almost cheese-like flavor.

 Roasted Beet Risotto